 - skin and mouth infections

 - jaw stiffness and pain

 - problems wearing dentures

-- change in your ability to taste and smell
+- a change in your ability to taste and smell

-- changes in skin including dryness and burning
+- changes in your skin, including dryness and burning

 - weight loss

 Chemotherapy drugs can be toxic to rapidly growing noncancerous cells.
 This can cause side effects such as:

 - hair loss

 Recovering from targeted therapies is usually minimal.
 The side effects of this treatment can include: